 Spring flowering bulbs are so popular, in part, because they require very little maintenance.
 Once you've dug the holes and planted them in the fall, you can almost forget about them until they pop up and flower the following spring.
 As the planting matures, the bulbs will divide and spread on their own.
-But eventually, the planting area may become crowded and produce fewer flowers instead of more.
+Eventually, the planting area may become crowded and produce fewer flowers instead of more.
 Should you divide and replant these bulbs or just replace them?

 Crowded bulbs will start to flower less prolifically and the original bulbs will eventually give out, but that doesn't mean you need to start all over again with new bulbs.
 Spring flowering bulbs can be dug and divided, just like most other flowering plants.
 The real question becomes: do you need to divide spring-flowering bulbs and, if so, how often?

 That really depends on the type of bulb and how well it is growing.
 Daffodils will live for generations without any help from us.
 Others, like tulips, tend to fade out after a few years.
 A good rule of thumb is to watch how well the bulbs are blooming.
 If an established patch of bulbs starts to bloom less and less or begins blooming sparsely, the bulbs have probably become overcrowded.
 That's the signal to dig and divide.

 You can divide your bulbs before they start to decline.
 Every 3 to 5 years should be sufficient to give you enough new bulbs to keep your patch in bloom.
 Just keep in mind that it will take a couple of years before the tiny offset bulbs have built up enough energy to begin blooming.

 If you don't want to renovate an entire planting and miss a season of bloom, you can always plant the small bulbs in a separate area or holding bed for the first couple of years and then transplant to the border when they are large enough to bloom.